The Rural Clinical School (RCS) offers additional support to students through Scholarships and Awards based in the North West.

 $3,000 and framed award certificate

-The Rotary Club of Burnie Scholarship in Rural Medicine is awarded to a Year 4 Rural Clinical School medical student who is commencing the final two years of clinical studies in the MBBS at the University of Tasmania's Rural Clinical School.
+The Wynyard and Burnie Rotary Clubs award on alternate years a generous scholarship to a Year 4 Rural Clinical School medical student who is commencing the final two years of clinical studies in MBBS at the University of Tasmania Rural Clinical School.

 The Rotary Club generously provides the scholarship to encourage and support a student with an interest in rural medicine to study at the Rural Clinical School.
-The $5000 scholarship is offered over a two-year period and in addition to financial support, the Club will provide honorary club membership and offer to mentor the recipient during their studies in North West Tasmania.
+The scholarship is offered over a two-year period and in addition to financial support, the Club will provide honorary club membership and offer a mentor to the recipient during their studies on the North West of Tasmania.